 Your return policy is one of the most significant factors in preventing eCommerce return fraud.
-While it is important to have a convenient return policy for your customers’ peace of mind, having a lenient return policy can also leave you vulnerable to fraud.
+While it is important to have a convenient return policy for your customers’ peace of mind, having a return policy that is too lenient can leave you vulnerable to fraud.

-Prevent return fraud by having a clearly-defined return policy with a limited return window, clearly defined conditions for product returns, and refunds only in the form of store credit or refund to the original payment method.
+Prevent return fraud by having a clearly-defined return policy with a limited return window, clear-cut conditions for product returns, and refunds only in the form of store credit or refund to the original payment method.